sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 is the RULE.

-The contents of the TAG MAY be opaque to partner nodes, but a receiving Node MUST be able to map the TAG to the physical qubit or qubits currently holding the state.
+The contents of the TAG MAY be opaque to partner nodes, but a receiving QNode MUST be able to map the TAG to the physical qubit or qubits currently holding the state.

 A TAG MAY be a simple sequence number, provided that sequence numbers